 Note: Modifier 95 was created through the CPT system and can be appended to CPT codes to reflect services that were provided via real-time telecommunication systems.
 This code does not replace the existing GQ and GT modifiers that were created through the HCPCS by the Centers for Medicare & Medicaid Services (CMS).
 Clinicians should check with individual payers regarding use of telepractice-related modifiers on the claim form.

-Place of service codes are used on claims to indicate the specific type of location where services were provided.
-Clinicians should verify with individual payers regarding implementation and use of the POS code for telepractice, listed below.
+POS codes are used on claims to indicate the specific type of location where services were provided.
+Clinicians should verify with individual payers regarding implementation and use of the POS codes for telepractice, listed below.
 More information on POS codes is available on the CMS website.
+Effective January 1, 2022, POS 02 will be modified to reflect telepractice services provided elsewhere than the patient's home, and new code for telepractice services provided in the patient's home (POS 10) will be added.